K&O, Fleet Line, Craft Master Johnson Outboard Motors

 Value: 3.5/5

+1959 was the first year for the new Fleet Line branding.
 An entirely new look and color for 1959.
-Shown here in all white, this is another “small” K&O motor.
-The 1959 Sea-Horse is not as rare or desirable as the 1958 Sea-Horse but, still not a common motor.
+Shown here in all white, this is the first “small” Fleet Line motor.
+The 1959 Super Sea-Horse is not as rare or desirable as the 1958 Sea-Horse but, still not a common motor.
 Has a single tab on the back of the cowl that is very hard to find and commonly missing.

 Notable Traits: